No charges against Wisconsin officer who shot Jacob Blake

 Rittenhouse pleaded not guilty to all charges at a hearing Tuesday.

-Prosecutors dropped a sexual assault charge against Blake in November as part of deal in which he pleaded guilty to two misdemeanor counts of disorderly conduct.
+Prosecutors dropped the sexual assault charge against Blake in November as part of deal in which he pleaded guilty to two misdemeanor counts of disorderly conduct.
 He was sentenced to two years’ probation.

+Richmond reported from Madison, Wisconsin.
+Stephen Groves in Kenosha, Scott Bauer in Madison and Amy Forliti in Minneapolis contributed to this report.

 NewsChannel 9 iPhone App

-Note: This story has been corrected to reflect that Rittenhouse pleaded not guilty to all charges.
-Also, corrects prosecutor’s narrative to show he asserted that Blake, not Sheskey, twisted toward the officer.